couchbaselabs/docs-ng/content/couchbase-manual-1.8/administration-tasks.markdown

-Due to the potential for problems when using automated failover (see [Automated failover considerations](couchbase-manual-ready.html#couchbase-admin-tasks-failover-automatic-considerations) ), there are a number of restrictions on the automatic failover functionality in Couchbase Server:
+Due to the potential for problems when using automated failover (see [Automated failover considerations](#couchbase-admin-tasks-failover-automatic-considerations) ), there are a number of restrictions on the automatic failover functionality in Couchbase Server:

  * Automatic failover is disabled by default.
 This prevents Couchbase Server from